davidandradeduarte/dotfiles/README.md

 If by any chance the script replaces a file that you have modified, you can probably find it in the same directory with a `.bak.$epoch` extension. (e.g. `~/.bashrc.bak.1620000000`)

+All UIs will be using Gruvbox colors when possible. (previously Ayu)

 ## Docker

 ```sh